 How to Make a Cheap Dollhouse Roofing

-In this second dollhouse remodel roof post, I explain how to cheaply make asphalt dollhouse roof shingle using simple 220 Grit Multipurpose Sandpaper Sheets, an X-ACTO Knife, Acrylic Craft Ruler, and Rubber Cement.
-Check out my earlier post on how to calculate
+In this second dollhouse remodel roof post, I explain how to cheaply make asphalt dollhouse roof shingles.
+The materials used are simple.
+You will need 220 Grit Multipurpose Sandpaper Sheets, an X-ACTO Knife, an Acrylic Craft Ruler, and Rubber Cement.

 How to find the dimensions of your dollhouse.